Shear-thickening in presence of adhesive contact forces: the singularity of cornstarch: Results and discussion

 The flow curve of a cornstarch suspension with weight fraction $\phi_{\rm w}$ = 40 \% is presented in Figure \ref{figure2}a.
-The suspension is strongly shear thinning at low shear rate $\dot{\gamma} <$ 3~s$^{-1}$, which is consistent with a small yield stress of order 0.1~Pa.
-Shear thickening is observed for $\dot{\gamma} > 5$~s$^{-1}$.
-It is first continuous, with a slow increase of the viscosity $\eta$ with $\dot{\gamma}$.
-It becomes discontinuous for $\dot{\gamma}$ = $\dot{\gamma}^* = 40$~s$^{-1}$ (corresponding to $\sigma$ = $\sigma^* = 20$~Pa): the suspension viscosity increases by more than an order of magnitude at a constant shear rate.
-Simultaneously, the mean vertical stress $P_{\rm m}$ measured by the force sensor of the rheometer (Figure \ref{figure2}b) switches from slightly negative to positive, and increases with the applied stress.
-The flow curves presented in Figs.~\ref{figure2}a and b are characteristic of all cornstarch suspensions we considered here, with 35\% $< \phi_{\rm w} < 42$ \% (Supplementary Figure 2a).
-At these solid fractions, fluctuations of the macroscopic normal stress also appear in the discontinuous shear thickening region (see Supplementary Figure 2b and c) and their amplitude increases with the applied stress.
+Three different regions are distinguished: a shear-thinning region at low shear rates $\dot{\gamma} <$ 3~s$^{-1}$, a continuous shear-thickening region for 5~s$^{-1}$ $<\dot{\gamma} <$ 40~s$^{-1}$ and a discontinuous shear-thickening region for $\dot{\gamma} \simeq 40$~s$^{-1}$.
+At low shear rates, the strong shear thinning is consistent with a small yield stress of order 0.1~Pa, which matches previous measurements \cite{Fall:2008, Fall:2012}.
+As shown in Figure \ref{figure2}b, the mean pressure $P_{\rm m}$ measured by the force sensor of the rheometer is slightly negative and decreasing with $\dot{\gamma}$ in the first two regions of the flow curve.
+It switches to a positive value, and increases strongly with the shear stress in the discontinuous shear-thickening regime.
+This is characteristic of all the cornstarch suspensions that we have considered here, with with 35\% $< \phi_{\rm w} < 42$ \% (Supplementary Figure 2a).
+At these weight fractions, fluctuations of the macroscopic normal stress also appear in the discontinuous shear thickening region (see Supplementary Figure 2b and c) and their amplitude increases with the applied stress.